NBKRedSpy/QM_RecycleHotKey/README.md

 Optional and disabled by default:
 * Do not require a weapon to amputate.
 * Automatically recycle items and amputate all limbs when the recycle hotkey is pressed.
+* Do not automatically close the corpse window if there is more than one tab.

 See the [Configuration](#configuration) section below for the options.